-- Sophisticated supernodal algorithms: efficiency in parallel computational environments. - Assume supernodal structure.
+- Sophisticated supernodal algorithms: efficiency in parallel computational environments. - Ideas applicable in both left-looking and right-looking algorithms. - Assume supernodal structure.
 Arithmetic of dense trapezoidal matrices.
 Blocks termed a nodal matrix.

 Figure: An illustration of a supernode (left), the corresponding nodal matrix (centre), and the nodal matrix with two panels (right).